Is your team ready to leave the casual, social chatting environment of Discord for a more professional experience of a tool built for business?

 - Nitro – $9.99 per user per month.

-Aside from allowing larger file uploads, Discord’s paid plans offer limited functional upgrades for professional use.
-Most of the extra perks are cosmetic — things like custom stickers, emojis, and backgrounds.
+Aside from larger file uploads, Discord’s paid plans offer limited functional upgrades for professional use.
+Most of the extra perks are cosmetic and individual — things like custom stickers, emojis, HD streaming, and backgrounds.

 It’s also worth noting that Discord’s prices vary by location and currency, so be sure to check the rates in your region before committing to an upgrade.